 Cloudflare offers several options to enable SSL within the panel.
 This article is an overview of how to enable SSL for a Cloudflare-enabled domain.

 When setting up Secure Hosting with your Cloudflare account, you’ll notice a few different available options.
 The following sections detail these options.
+View the following article from Cloudflare for more information:

 Selecting a Cloudflare plan